dzcmr/CISSP-Study-Guide/D8 - Software Development Security.md

 [Back to Home Page](https://github.com/so87/CISSP-Study-Guide) <br />

+OOP Concepts
+Polymorphism - data can be pro

 ### Understand and integrate security in the Software Development Life Cycle (SDLC)
 0. Feasibility
 1. Project initialization